Pair of pants (mathematics): Pants decompositions

+This subsection assumes orientability, analogous results hold in the non-orientable case.

 The importance of the pairs of pants in the study of surfaces stems from the following property: define the complexity of a connected compact surface $S$ of genus $g$ with $k$ boundary components to be $\xi(S) = 3g - 3 + k$, and for a non-connected surface take the sum over all components.
 Then the only surfaces with negative Euler characteristic and complexity zero are disjoint unions of pairs of pants.
 Furthermore, for any surface $S$ and any simple closed curve $c$ on $S$ which is not homotopic to a boundary component, the compact surface obtained by cutting $S$ along $c$ has a complexity that is strictly less than $S$.
 In this sense, pairs of pants are the only "irreducible" surfaces among all surfaces of negative Euler characteristic.

-By a recursion argument, this implies that for any surface there is a system of simple closed curves which cut the surface into pairs of pants.
+By a recursion argument, this implies that for any surface with negative Euler characteristic there is a system of simple closed curves which cut the surface into pairs of pants.
 This is called a pants decomposition for the surface, and the curves are called the cuffs of the decomposition.
 This decomposition is not unique, but by quantifying the argument one sees that all pants decompositions of a given surface have the same number of curves, which is exactly the complexity.
 For connected surfaces a pants decomposition has exactly $2g - 2 + k$ pants.

 A collection of simple closed curves on a surface is a pants decomposition if and only if they are disjoint, no two of them are homotopic and none is homotopic to a boundary component, and the collection is maximal for these properties.